Plugin Tutorial

 .

-Additionally, default or constant values can be auto-populated:
+Additionally, default or constant values can be auto-populated with the Default

 $struct_size